VonHeikemen/nvim-light/README.md

 ```lua
 local ts_parsers = {'lua', 'vim', 'vimdoc', 'c', 'query'}
 ```

 That will be a list of parsers, and they will be installed automatically.
 You can add more languages to this list, but make sure is supported by the plugin `nvim-treesitter`.

-Is important to note `nvim-treesitter` no longer supports Neovim versions below **v0.11**.
-So on older versions of Neovim `nvim-treesitter` will be pinned to version from the [master branch](https://github.com/nvim-treesitter/nvim-treesitter/tree/master).
-In this case you'll find the list of supported languages here: [supported languages](https://github.com/nvim-treesitter/nvim-treesitter/tree/master?tab=readme-ov-file#supported-languages).
+I've left a link to nvim-treesitter's documentation inside each configuration file.
+That will take you to the list of supported languages of the version that will be installed.

-New versions of `nvim-treesitter` are under the [main branch](https://github.com/nvim-treesitter/nvim-treesitter/tree/main).
-The list of supported is located here: [SUPPORTED_LANGUAGES.md](https://github.com/nvim-treesitter/nvim-treesitter/blob/main/SUPPORTED_LANGUAGES.md).
+Another way to see the list of supported languages is by using tab-completion in Neovim's command-line mode.
+In Neovim you enter command-line mode by typing `:`, write `TSInstall`, press space, and then press the tab key.
+Neovim will show you the completion menu with all the available parsers.

 ## About the plugin manager